 Most times of the year, unless I can find absolutely perfect fresh cherries, I just use canned cherries.

 Now roll the dough into a tight cylinder and pinch the edges together.
 You can use your hands to even out the cylinder so it is roughly the same width.

 Now transfer the cylinder to a baking sheet lined with parchment paper and curl it into a spiral shape.
-Something like this…
+Something like this…Get it?

-Baking the Roll
+Baking the Pastry